Defining Acid Rain - What It Is And Its Impact On The Environment

 The best way to highlight the characteristics and importance of acid rain is to focus on some key facts about this phenomenon, which is also the subject of this article.

-Some of the following points were already mentioned earlier in this post, but the following list will serve to highlight the essential facts and add a few new ones to give you a proper overview of what you need to know about acid rain:
+Some of the following points were already mentioned earlier in this post, but this list serves to highlight the essential facts and add a few new ones to give you a proper overview of what you need to know about acid rain:

-• Long-term exposure to high levels of sulfuric & nitric acid in acid deposition can adversely affect people with underlying conditions like asthma, cancer, and cardiovascular diseases.
+- Long-term exposure to high levels of sulfuric and nitric acid in acid deposition can adversely affect people with underlying respiratory and cardiovascular conditions like asthma and heart disease.

-• Acid deposition can adversely affect vegetation and destroy large sections of trees by depleting essential nutrition from the soil and removing the protective coating from leaves.
+- Acid deposition can adversely affect vegetation and destroy large sections of trees by depleting essential nutrients from the soil and removing the protective coating from leaves.

-• Acid deposition is not limited to regions where sulfur dioxide and nitrogen oxide originated from, but global winds can blow the gases for hundreds of miles to cause acid rain in an entirely different location.
+- Acid deposition is not limited to regions where sulfur dioxide and nitrogen oxides originate, as global winds can blow the gases for hundreds of miles and cause acid rain in an entirely different location.

-• Acidity is measured on the pH scale ranging from 0 to 14, with 0 being the most acidic and 14 the most alkaline.
-Acid rain has a pH level of between 4.2 en 4.4.
+- Acidity is measured on the pH scale, ranging from 0 to 14, with 0 being the most acidic and 14 the most alkaline.
+Acid rain has a pH level of between 4.2 and 4.4.

-• Acid rain can only be eliminated by dramatically limiting or halting the production of pollutants like sulfur dioxide and nitrogen oxide.
+- Acid rain can only be eliminated by dramatically limiting or halting the production of pollutants like sulfur dioxide and nitrogen oxides.

-• Acid deposition does not only occur as a result of precipitation.
-In arid regions with little rain, dry deposition still occurs in the form of acidic gas or dust settling on surface objects.
+- Acid deposition does not only occur as a result of precipitation.
+In arid regions with little rain, dry deposition still occurs in the form of acidic gases or dust settling on surface objects.

-• The effects of acid rain can be combated.
-In agriculture, the effects of acid rain on vegetation are neutralized by adding materials like limestone and adding fertilizer to replenish depleted nutrients.
+- The effects of acid rain can be combated.
+In agriculture, the effects of acid rain on vegetation are neutralized by adding materials like limestone and fertilizer to replenish depleted nutrients.

-• Acid rain has no smell.
-Unlike strong acids we are familiar, acid rain is too diluted to have any potent smell.
+- Acid rain has no smell.
+Unlike strong acids we are familiar with, acid rain is too diluted to have any potent smell.
 It smells no different than natural rainwater.

 This is a summary of some of the key facts about acid rain.
-There is much more information available about this phenomenon, but this article managed to capture the most relevant information and explanations.
+There is much more information available about this phenomenon, but this article captures the most relevant information and explanations.

 Conclusion

-Acid rain sounds scary, and although there almost no short-term danger to both the environment and humans, the long-term effect is quite severe and can harm or even destroy parts of the environment.
+Acid rain sounds scary, and although it poses little immediate danger to humans, the long-term effect on the environment can be quite severe and may harm or even destroy parts of the ecosystem.

 Since acid deposition takes such a long time to show damage to objects, it was not that easy to provide adequate protection in time, if possible at all.
-Fortunately, the cause is now known, and governments placed regulations in place to limit the production of acidic gases.
+Fortunately, the cause is now known, and governments have implemented regulations to limit the production of acidic gases.

 Until next time, keep your eye on the weather!